Alfresco/docs-alfresco/content-services/latest/install/ansible.md

 In case you want to use a different server/repository for a specific artifact to further customize your deployment, you can override the default URL in two ways:

 You can change the value of `component.repository` key for the selected component, provided that the path to your custom artifact follows the conventional [Maven2 Repository Layout](https://maven.apache.org/repository/layout.html).
-For example to change the repository of ACS artifact you would:
+For example to change the repository of Content Services artifact you would:

 Edit `group_vars/all.yml`: